wasp-lang/wasp/web/docs/auth/social-auth/overview.md

 import { SocialAuthGrid } from './SocialAuthGrid';
 import DefaultBehaviour from './\_default-behaviour.md';
 import OverrideIntro from './\_override-intro.md';
+import GetUserFieldsType from './\_getuserfields-type.md';

+Social login options (e.g., _Log in with Google_) are a great (maybe even the best) solution for handling user accounts.
+A famous old developer joke tells us _"The best auth system is the one you never have to make."_

 Wasp wants to make adding social login options to your app as painless as possible.

 Using different social providers gives users a chance to sign into your app via their existing accounts on other platforms (Google, GitHub, etc.).

-This page goes through the common behaviors between all supported social login providers, and shows you how to customize them.
+This page goes through the common behaviors between all supported social login providers and shows you how to customize them.
 It also gives an overview of Wasp's UI helpers - the quickest possible way to get started with social auth.

 ## Available Providers